 Chemists typically rearrange the molecules of hemp-CBD or hemp-derived Delta 9 THC to create this cannabinoid.

-Because of that, this could classify it as synthetic THC, at least, according to the Interim Rule from the Drug Enforcement Administration (DEA) in August 2020.
+Because of that, this could classify it as synthetic THC, according to the Interim Rule from the Drug Enforcement Administration (DEA) in August 2020.
 The rule stated that “all synthetically derived tetrahydrocannabinols remain Schedule I controlled substances.”

 The practice is not final, and it leaves space for debate on whether legislators will decide to prohibit or regulate hemp-derived compounds.
 We can only hope the federal law does not change.